sylhare/Linux/General commands.md

 	su root

+Open a new subshell environment

+	bash

+Show all variables and value of the environment

+	env

 to quit the root session, or quit the terminal

 	exit

+Create a variable in the environment and export it to all subshell

+	VARIABLE = "test"
+	export VARIABLE

+The variable SHELL will tell you which shell you are currently using

+	echo $SHELL

+### C Shell
+Change the shell from bash to the C Shell

+	csh

+Show all variables and value of an environment

+	setenv

+Set a value and show it

+	setenv VARIABLE "test"
+	echo $VARIABLE

+### TTY - teletype writer
 show who is connected on the computer and on which session

     who